-We all can’t be disruptors.
-We all can’t launch completely new products and services the world has never seen before.
-Most of us sell in crowded markets with lots of competitors.
+Not all businesses can be disruptors that launch completely new products and services the world has never seen before.
+Most sell in crowded markets with a lot of competition.

-So how do you launch a product and survive in a market like that?
-In this article, we’d like to offer a few ways to find success with your products in a crowded market.
+In this article, we’ll share a few ways to find success with your products and services in a crowded market.

 Just because the market is crowded doesn’t mean you have a license to be unoriginal.
-The first step (and most obvious) is to find a way to set yourself apart from all the other products in the same market.
+The first step is to find a way to set yourself apart from all of the other products in the same market.
 The difference doesn’t have to be huge, but it needs to be significant enough so people understand it clearly.

-The easiest way to make space for yourself in a crowded market is to focus on a smaller segment of your audience and sell them a targeted product that serves their needs better than anyone else.
+The easiest way to make space for yourself in a crowded market is to narrow down a smaller segment of your target market to create a target audience and then sell them a product that serves its needs better than any other business in your market.

-For example, let’s say you want to build a software tool for human resource managers.
-There are lots of those already.
-But what if you made an HR tool specifically for medical offices?
+For example, let’s say you’re a software engineer who wants to build and sell a solution for human resource managers.
+There are a lot of those already.
+But, what if you made an HR tool specifically for medical offices?
 Or for schools?
-Yes, those are smaller markets (sub-markets, really), but they come with a few advantages:
+Yes, those are smaller sub-markets, but they come with a few advantages:

 - You can solve their problems better than anyone else because you don’t have to worry about pleasing people in other sub-markets.

-- You can charge more because of that better service and because they don’t have many (or any) options that meet their unique needs.
+- You can charge more because your solution is specialized, and because they don’t have very many options that meet their unique needs.

 - It’s cheaper to reach potential customers because you know exactly where they are.

 First mover advantage is powerful, but it’s not the only advantage.
-Second mover advantage is a useful tool as well because the second mover gets to learn from the first mover’s mistakes.e
+A second mover is a business that responds to a first mover’s competitive action, often through imitation or a move designed to counter the effects of the first mover’s actions.
+Second mover advantage is a useful tool because the second mover gets to learn from the first mover’s mistakes.e

 No, Lyft hasn’t surpassed Uber as the ridesharing king, but their second mover advantage has solidified them as the most popular alternative.
-In fact, there are lots of other ridesharing apps you’ve probably never heard of.
+In fact, there are tons of other ridesharing apps you’ve probably never even heard of.